Technical Assistance Provider to the OVW Abuse in Later Life Grant Program

 Increasing Access to Healing Services and Just Outcomes for Older African American Crime Survivors

 In 2020, the National Clearinghouse on Abuse in Later Life (NCALL) released Increasing Access to Healing Services and Just Outcomes for Older African American Crime Survivors: A Toolkit for Enhancing Critical Knowledge and Informing Action within the Crime Victim Assistance Field.
 This important resource emerged from a 2019 filming session of three older African American crime survivors from Milwaukee and a panel of four subject matter experts.
 The Increasing Access toolkit centers the voices and lived experiences of older African American crime victims and offers practical ways for criminal justice systems stakeholders and victims services providers to enhance their work and effectively address systemic barriers older African American victims face in their healing and recovery processes.
+It includes a guide with five content modules, video clips, and reflection questions designed to help readers synthesize the key points and explore how the strategies offered can be applied in their work.
+It also offers a workbook with questions for users to reflect on the topics explored in the modules.

 Other pages in this section